 Particle size analysis through SMLS using Turbiscan provides accurate measurements of concentrated formulations without agitation or dilution.
 The interactions between particles in solution can therefore be more accurately assessed over time, providing extensive insights into the physiochemical characteristics of complex solutions.

 Turbiscan operates using a near-infrared light source (850 or 880 nanometers).
 The light source projects photons into the formula, which repeatedly scatter off particles or heterogenous droplets dispersed in the solution.
 Two synchronous photodetectors acquire the scattered photons to determine the transport mean free path of light through the sample, and the average distance between scattering media.
 The acquired signals are respectively known as backscattering(BS) and transmission (T).
 Together they provide accurate particle size analysis over predetermined periods, allowing formulators to assess the evolution of particle size or volume fraction and characterize the stability of emulsions and their resistance to physical phenomena such as sedimentation and agglomeration.

 Formulaction is committed to innovation in the field of non-destructive analysis of increasingly complex formulations.
-We have developed Turbiscan range based on S-MLS to support the characterization of formulations (stability and particle size) for the cosmetic, pharmaceutical, food and beverage industries, and more.
+We have developed a Turbiscan range based on SMLS to support the characterization of formulations (stability and particle size) for the cosmetic, pharmaceutical, food, and beverage industries, and more.